 - Educators (Team Lead)

-- Media partners such as local television, radio, newspaper, and technology outlets
+- Local media partners such as local television, radio, newspaper, and online outlets

 - Technologists and designers